-Strategy 7: During the 2023-2024 school year students will receive accelerated instruction in the five EOC content course.
-This instructional will be implemented in different ways ranging from embedded intervention courses in the master schedule to after school and Saturday tutorials, as well as targeted pullout sessions that will take place during the school day (cane time).
+Strategy 7: All students will receive accelerated instruction in the five EOC content course.
+This instructional will be implemented in different ways ranging from embedded intervention course sections in the master schedule to after school and Saturday tutorials, as well as targeted pullout sessions that will take place during the school day (Cane Time).

-Intended Audience: Students that were unsuccessful on previous STAAR assessments, low performing students from previous school year, low performing students on Ren360 assessments, students identified in the DDI process
+Intended Audience: Students that were unsuccessful on previous STAAR assessments, low performing students from previous school year, low performing students on MAP assessments, students identified in the DDI process